sd19spring/InteractiveVisualization-griffith_and_arwen/README.md

 * Tunnels between rooms

 ## To Do
+* Implement attack to remove npc
-* Create game over function/class
+* Create "game over" function/class
 * Wait to move until more inputs are recieved?
 (See bugs)
 * Put the lists into one dictionary (for coordinates)
+* Block function?

 ## Bugs
 * Can tap a key multiple times quickly and the movement is delayed

+## Ideas
+* Have blocks that can be broken with an axe or other action